 Allograft Transplantation with Mosaicplasty Technique

 The operative technique is no different with allograft.
 Lesion preparation is performed followed by sequential allograft core harvest.
 Allograft tissue is expensive, and there is a limited availability of age-appropriate donor tissue.
-Other concerns include risk of disease transmission, immune reaction, and infection.
+Other concerns include the risk of disease transmission, immune reaction, and infection.

 When mosaicplasty is combined with ligament reconstruction or osteotomy, brace use is required.
 Return to athletics should be delayed in order for adequate graft integration and healing to occur.
 Once quadriceps strength has been regained and symptoms are absent, return to play is allowed around 6 to 9 months.